atom/atom/docs/your-first-package.md

 To begin, press `cmd-shift-P` to bring up the [Command Palette](https://github.com/atom/command-palette).
 Type "generate package" and select the "Package Generator: Generate Package" command.
-Now we need to name the package, let's call ours _ascii-art_.
+Now we need to name the package.
+Let's call it _ascii-art_.

-Atom will open a new window with the _ascii-art_ package contents displayed in the Tree View.
-Because the window was opened **after** the Ascii Art package was created, the Ascii Art package will be loaded.
-To verify this toggle the Command Palette (`cmd-shift-P`) and type "Ascii Art" you'll see a new `Ascii Art:
-Toggle` command.
-If triggered, this command displays a default message.
+Atom will open a new window with the contents of our new _ascii-art_ package displayed in the Tree View.
+Because this window is opened **after** the package is created, the ASCII Art package will be loaded and available in our new window.
+To verify this, toggle the Command Palette (`cmd-shift-P`) and type "ASCII Art" you'll see a new `ASCII Art: Toggle` command.
+When triggered, this command displays a default message.

-Now let's edit the package files to make our ascii art package work!
-Since this package doesn't need any UI we can remove all view related code.
+Now let's edit the package files to make our ascii art package do something interesting.
+Since this package doesn't need any UI, we can remove all view-related code.
 Start by opening up _lib/ascii-art.coffee_.
-Remove all view code until the file looks like this:
+Remove all view code, so the file looks like this:

 ```coffeescript
   module.exports =
     activate: ->
 ```

-## Create A Command
+## Create a Command

 Now let's add a command.
-It's recommended to start your commands with the package name followed by a colon (`:`).
-We'll call this command `ascii-art:convert`.
+We recommend that you namespace your commands with the package name followed by a `:`, so we'll call our command `ascii-art:convert`.
 Register the command in _lib/ascii-art.coffee_:

 ```coffeescript
 module.exports =